 Parkinson’s disease is caused when nerve cells degenerate and levels of dopamine are reduced.
-Dopamine is a chemical produced by nerve cells in the brain which sends signals to the part of the brain which controls movement.
+Dopamine is a chemical produced by nerve cells in the brain that sends signals to the part of the brain which controls movement.
 When there is insufficient dopamine movements can become jerky and uncontrolled.
-Parkinson’s is a progressive condition which can impact considerably on the quality of life of sufferers.
+Parkinson’s is a progressive condition which can impact considerably on the quality of life for sufferers.

-While Parkinson’s is not fatal it can affect the life expectancy of sufferers.
+While Parkinson’s is not fatal, it can affect the life expectancy of sufferers.
 1 in 20 people with Parkinson’s disease are under the age of 40 when diagnosed.
-One study found that the earlier the onset of Parkinson’s disease the great life expectancy reduced.
+One study found that the earlier the onset of Parkinson’s disease, the greater the reduction in life expectancy.

 There are approximately 127,000 people in the UK with Parkinson’s disease.
 Current treatments are symptomatic and while there is currently no cure, stem cell research could hold the key to finding one.

 Parkinson’s costs the UK £2 billion a year.
 Only 7% of costs accrued in the UK are associated with direct medical care; the remaining 93% accounted for direct non-medical professional care and indirect informal care.

 - Every hour someone in the UK is told they have Parkinson’s

 - The condition affects 1 in 500 people in the UK

 - Men are more likely to be affected than women

 - Most people diagnosed with Parkinson’s disease are over the age of 60